ModcoLocko/Granite/README.md

 # Granite
-Granite is a Discord Bot designed for Minecraft it was made as my first real project to use getting json from an api.
+Granite is a Discord Bot designed for Minecraft.

 ## /skin {username}
 Get a players minecraft skin